-- Ongoing collaboration and communication with post-secondary institutions for Trades in Training or other pre-trades apprenticeship programs is crucial. - Ensure that staff and students in the K-12 school and the post-secondary institution are aware of communicable disease prevention measures in place. - Diligent student self-assessment of health when transitioning between the secondary school and post-secondary institution. - Given the unique structure of Trades Training Programs and oversight by the Industry Training Authority (ITA), new information on assessments and programming for these courses is available online. - Information for workers is available on the WorkSafeBCCommunicable Disease Prevention webpage, including COVID-19 and communicable disease information for workers.
+- Avoid sharing hand tools by numbering and assigning each student their own supplies, if possible. - Clean and disinfect shared equipment as per guidelines in the Cleaning and Disinfecting section of these guidelines. - When entering classroom spaces, encourage students to use designated areas for leaving personal items, such as in designated desk areas or a marked side of the room. - Ongoing collaboration and communication with post-secondary institutions for Trades in Training or other pre-trades apprenticeship programs is crucial. - Ensure that staff and students in the K-12 school and the post-secondary institution are aware of health and safety measures in place. - Diligent student self-assessment of health when transitioning between the secondary school and post-secondary institution. - Given the unique structure of Trades Training Programs and oversight by the Industry Training Authority (ITA), new information on assessments and programming for these courses is available online. - Information for workers is available on the WorkSafeBC COVID-19 web page, including COVID-19 and communicable disease information for workers.